neaket/IndicleSync/README.md

 IndicleSync
 ========
-A simple way to share links amongst several devices.
+A simple way to share links amongst your devices.